mattdotts/Investigation-Docs/README.md

 **White Paper** - An authoritative report giving information on a product, issue, solution, or service.

+___

 Welcome to my collection of Investigative White papers.
-These are designed to assist law enforcement investigators obtain information from technology companies and Internet service providers that may hold data or evidence pertinent to criminal investigations.
+These are designed to assist law enforcement investigators obtain information from technology companies and Internet service providers that may hold data pertinent to criminal investigations.

 **USE**